 - Free Sample Plot Coupon: When Billie and Thea went through time to recruit musicians to help with the song that would unite the world, Louis Armstrong needed the least coaxing to join.
 The others required at least a bit more effort.

 - Funny Background Event: When Bill and Ted are getting yelled at by Mr. Logan at the wedding, their daughters can be seen in the background forming a conga line with some small kids.

-- Future Loser: By the time of this film, Bill and Ted are barely eking out an existence as musicians.
+- Future Loser: By the time of this film, Bill and Ted are barely ekeing out an existence as musicians.
 They find that they fall even further from grace in the future.

-- Future Me Scares Me: Bill and Ted run into themselves in trying to get the song to change the world, but each time their futures seems worst than the last.
+- Future Me Scares Me: Bill and Ted run into themselves while trying to get the song to change the world, but each time their future seems worse than the last.
 Over the course of decades they go from washouts and alcoholics, to squatters and thieves, to angry (and weirdly ripped) prison inmates.
 The versions of them on their deathbed have mellowed out, however, and explain that none of the intervening years are set in stone.

 - Grand Finale: The film puts an end to the series by definitively showing how Bill and Ted bring about a utopia through their music.
 The film concludes with old Bill and Ted rocking out one last time.

 - Gender-Blender Name: The instances of "Little Bill" and "Little Ted" from the previous films are explained as nicknames for Billie and Thea.

 - Generation Xerox: Aside from the difference in chromosomes, Billie and Thea are just like their dads, and they even go on their own time-traveling adventures that involve picking up historical figures.